Smart Green: Your Garden on the Palm of the Hand

 • Virtualized sensors: Monitoring environmental parameters using smartphones.

-• Global communities: Networks of experts that validate findings in real time.
+• Global Communities: Networks of experts that validate findings in real time.

-The Golden Triangle: Apps That Redefine Gardening
+The Golden Triangle: Applications that Redefine Gardening

 1. PictureThis: The Botanical Detective